 A home VoIP system converts your call into voice packets before using your existing broadband Internet connection to complete the call.
 Home VoIP is a great way to save on your monthly phone bill because your calls are completed via your broadband Internet connection; and therefore, your calls are cheaper and of a higher quality than a traditional phone system.
 Compare and contrast our residential VoIP providers below and start saving on your home phone bill today!

-VoIP is the affordable and reliable phone system that will replace your traditional PSTN.
+VoIP is an affordable and reliable phone system that can seamlessly replace your outdated phone system.

 Voice over Internet Protocol (more commonly referred to as VoIP) is a technology that converts your voice into data and sends it over the Internet.
 It can then be transferred to the traditional public switch telephone network (PSTN).
 VoIP essentially replaces your outdated copper wire phone system with reliable, flexible, and affordable digital technology.

 The availability of high-speed Internet in homes and high competition in the phone market has made VoIP a prime choice for low-cost, high-quality communication.
 Even conventional phone companies are using VoIP in your landline service now without telling you!